The epistemological tension

 This late entry is not an accident; it reflects the programme management assumption that design is a downstream activity concerned with the surface of things.
 Requirements are gathered, architecture is defined, build begins, and then design "polishes" the output.
 In this model, design is a quality-assurance function applied to decisions made elsewhere, and the designer's value is measured by how well they can improve the usability of whatever the programme has already committed to building.

 There is a harder version of this problem, however, in which the upstream decisions are not merely already taken but architecturally locked in.
 The platform has been procured through a business case that preceded any design involvement; the interface layer is generated by tooling whose output the designer cannot reshape at a fundamental level.
 As the work on technomagic explores, much of the value realised from public sector technology spending is imagined, or pre-determined far in advance of the point of delivery, locked into contracts and procurement decisions before the design work that might have identified different forms of value, or fundamentally different solutions has been done.
-The later post on infrastructuring documents what this looks like in practice: a low-code platform that generates markup the designer cannot control, where the gap between what the platform produces and what a public sector accessibility standard requires is not a bug to be reported but a structural condition of the procurement.
+In practice, this can mean working with a low-code platform that generates markup the designer cannot control, where the gap between what the platform produces and what a public sector accessibility standard requires is not a bug to be reported or something to be redesigned but a structural condition of the procurement.
 In these cases the designer's professional judgement about what the upstream decisions need is beside the point; the design material will not yield.
 The question becomes whether to build workarounds that the programme's governance may not recognise as necessary, or to accept that the design intervention available is genuinely limited to what the fixed material permits - and to be honest about that limitation rather than performing a broader influence that the platform forecloses.

 The accountability asymmetry